CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Experiments

 \subsubsection{KITTI}

-\paragraph{Training} Using the weight pre-trained on FlyingThings3D and Driving \cite{mayer2016things3d}, we fine-tune our model on KITTI for 200 epochs with a fixed learning rate of $5 \times 10^{-5}$ and a batch size of 8.
+\paragraph{Training.} Using the weight pre-trained on FlyingThings3D and Driving \cite{mayer2016things3d}, we fine-tune our model on KITTI for 300 epochs with a fixed learning rate of $5 \times 10^{-5}$ and a batch size of 8.
 We follow \cite{yang2021rigidmask, yang2020opticalexp} and divide the 200 training images into \textit{train}, \textit{val} splits based on the 4:1 ratio.
 During training, we lift the ground-truth disparity maps into point clouds using the provided calibration parameters.
 Basic data augmentation strategies including color jitter, random horizontal flipping, and random cropping are applied.

-\paragraph{Testing} During testing, since neither disparity maps nor point clouds are provided, we employ GA-Net \cite{zhang2019ganet} to estimate the disparity from stereo images, and generate point clouds with depth $<90$m.
-The sparse output of our point-branch is interpolated to create a dense prediction.
+\paragraph{Testing.} During testing, since neither disparity maps nor point clouds are provided, we employ GA-Net \cite{zhang2019ganet} to estimate the disparity from stereo images, and generate point clouds with depth $<90$m.
+The sparse output of our point branch is interpolated to create a dense prediction.

-\paragraph{Refinement of Background Scene Flow} Since most background objects in KITTI are rigid (e.g. ground, buildings, etc), we can refine the background scene flow using a rigidity refinement step.
+\paragraph{Refinement of Background Scene Flow.} Since most background objects in KITTI are rigid (e.g. ground, buildings, etc), we can refine the background scene flow using a rigidity refinement step.
 Specifically, we employ DDRNet-Slim \cite{hong2021ddrnet}, a light-weight 2D semantic segmentation network, to determine the rigid background.
 DDRNet-Slim is pre-trained on Cityscapes \cite{cordts2016cityscapes} and fine-tuned on KITTI.
 Next, we estimate ego-motion by fitting and decomposing essential matrices from the background flow map using a neural-guided RANSAC \cite{brachmann2019ransac}.
 Finally, the background scene flow is refined using the ego-motion and the disparity of the first frame.